giacomotolari/users_web_page/README.md

 ## TASK 8 - form

 Create a form, that allows you to add a new user on the ***users*** state.
+When you create a new user, he/she must be saved in the localStorage also.
 You need an input for the name, username and email and password (you don't need to show the password in the UI).
 ## TASK 9 - styling